wojtekmach/resourceful/README.md

 - It differs from ExAdmin in that it's using generated source code instead of relying on configuration. (not done yet)
 - It differs from Torch   in that it's relying on configuration instead of using generated source code. :-)

+Goals:

+- Zero dependencies (besides Phoenix and Ecto)
+- Minimal configuration to get something working
+- Fully customizable (every piece can be replaced)

 ## License

 License